 The fireplace floor should be reasonably flat to ensure that the convection box can be installed without it rocking and so that a good seal can be made at the bottom front of the box.
 The front face of the fireplace should be reasonably flat over the area covered by the convection box top and side flange seals to ensure good sealing.
 These faces should be made good if necessary.
-If the appliance is to be fitted against a wall with combustible cladding, the cladding must be removed from the area covered by the outer surround.
-The cladding must also not touch the surround.
-(See figure 4).
-We suggest that the actual surround is used as a template to mark the area for combustible cladding removal and that this area is increased by at least 2mm all round.
-For access to the Fireslide control and to maintain a 2mm gap around the outer case a maximum cladding depth of 6mm is recommended (See figure 4).
+If the appliance is to be fitted against a wall with combustible cladding, the cladding must be removed from the area covered by the fire front surround (see figure 5).
+We suggest that the actual fire front is used as a template to mark the area for combustible cladding removal.